Second-order Conditional Gradient Sliding: Computational Results

 Additionally, in the first experiment we also compare against the Stochastic Variance-Reduced Conditional Gradients (SVRCG) algorithm \cite{hazan2016variance}, as we can take stochastic first-order oracles of the objective function in question.
 The third experiment has an objective function that is also amenable to stochastic first-order oracle calls, however the results obtained were not competitive with the other algorithms, both in terms of iteration count and wall-clock time, and so the results for this algorithm were not included in the images for the third experiment.

 In the second and third experiments, which use an exact second-order oracle, we also compare the performance against the \emph{Newton Conditional Gradients} (NCG) algorithm in \citet{liu2020newton} which is similar in spirit to the SOCGS algorithm.
 One of the key features of this algorithm is that it does not require an exact line search strategy, as it provides a specific step size strategy (however it requires selecting five hyperparameters), and it does not require estimating an upper bound on the primal gap.
-As hyperparameters in the NCG algorithm (see \cite{liu2020newton}) we choose $\sigma = 0.96$, $\beta = 1/6.0$, $C = 2.0$, $C_1 = 0.25$ and $\delta = 0.99$.